Gig Young: Death

-On October 19, 1978, three weeks after his marriage to Schmidt, the couple were found dead in their apartment at The Osborne in Manhattan.
+On October 19, 1978, three weeks after his marriage to Schmidt, the couple was found dead in their apartment at The Osborne in Manhattan.
 Police surmised that Young shot his wife and then himself.
 Young was found face down on the floor of his bedroom, a .38 caliber Smith & Wesson pistol in his hand.
 His wife was found face down beside him.
 Young had apparently shot himself in the mouth and the bullet exited the back of his head.
-His wife was shot in the back of the head.
+His wife had been shot in the back of the head.
 No suicide note was found.

-A motive for the murder was never discovered.
+A motive for the murder of his wife, and Young's suicide, was never discovered.
 Police said there was a diary opened to September 27 with "we got married today" written on it.
 The couple appear to have died around 2:30 p.m., when shots were heard by a building employee, and their bodies were found five hours later.
 Young was at one time under the care of the psychologist and psychotherapist Eugene Landy, who later had his professional California medical license revoked amid accusations of ethical violations and misconduct with patients.
-Author Stephen King wrote the short story "1408" inspired by his stay in room 1402 at New York's Park Lane Hotel, which was misrepresented by the bellboy as the site of Young's murder/suicide.

-Young's remains were taken to Beverly Hills for his funeral service, but he was later buried in the Green Hill Cemetery in Waynesville, North Carolina, under his birth name, Byron E. Barr, in his family's plot along with his parents, siblings and an uncle.
-Young's will, which covered a $200,000 estate, left his Academy Award to his agent, Martin Baum, and Baum's wife, Bernice.
-Young's daughter Jennifer launched a campaign in the early 1990s to get the award back from his agent, and struck an agreement that she would get the award back upon the agent's death, which occurred in 2010.
+Young's funeral was held in Beverly Hills, Californiaand he was buried in Green Hill Cemetery in Waynesville, North Carolina, under his birth name, Byron E. Barr, in his family's plot along with his parents, siblings, and an uncle.

+Young's will, which covered a $200,000 estate, left his Academy Award to his agent Martin Baum and Baum's wife Bernice.
+Young's daughter Jennifer launched a campaign in the early 1990s to get the award back from his agent and struck an agreement that she would be given the Oscar upon the agent's death, which occurred in 2010.

 For his contribution to the television industry, Young has a star on the Hollywood Walk of Fame at 6821 Hollywood Boulevard.